Pre-K Printable Fun

 Give Dad a Shave

-Print off dad faces and laminate.
-Add shaving cream to the face and have students use their fingers or other tools like spatulas to give dad a shave and remove the shaving cream
+Print out dad faces and laminate.
+Add shaving cream to the face and have students use their fingers or other tools like craft sticks, or spatulas to give dad a shave and remove the shaving cream.

 Father Says